greearb/lanforge-scripts/py-scripts/README.md

 # LANforge Python Scripts
-This directory contains Python scripts to configure and test devices with LANforge Traffic Generators.
+This directory contains Python scripts to configure and test devices with LANforge traffic generation and network impairment systems.

 For more information, see the following online documentation or email [`support@candelatech.com`](mailto:support@candelatech.com) with questions.
 * [LANforge Scripting Cookbook](http://www.candelatech.com/scripting_cookbook.php)